ekmungai/eloquent-ifrs-docs/content/docs/exchange-rates.md

 ### Attributes
 + `valid_from`: The date from which the exchange rate is valid.
 + `valid_to`: The date at which the exchange rate ceases to be valid.
 Defaults to `null`.
-+ `currency_id`: The id of the currency object for the foreign currency.
++ `currency_id`: The Id of the currency object for the foreign currency.
 + `entity_id`: The Id of the entity associated with the exchange rate.
 Defaults to the the id of entity of the logged in user.
 + `rate`: Rate of exchange between the foreign currency and the reporting currency.
 Defaults to `1.00`